 The Booking page Overview section summarizes the main properties of a specific Booking page.
-It includes the page's main settings, the associated Event types, any Master pages it is included in, and share and publish options.
+It includes the Booking page's main settings, the associated Event types, any Master pages it is included in, and share and publish options.

+To switch between the Overview sections of different Booking pages without returning to Booking page scheduling setup, use the shortcut drop-down in the top right corner.
 You can disable your page to stop accepting bookings, or enable it by clicking on the Accept bookings toggle on the top right.

-To switch between Overview sections of different Booking pages without returning to Setup, use the shortcut drop-down in the top right corner.

 Sharing and publishing

-Editors - Editors are Users who can edit/view the page and receive notifications.
+Editors: Editors are Users who can edit/view the page and receive notifications.
 Any account Administrator or Member can be an Editor.

 Adding Event types to a Booking page allows your Customer to choose between different meeting types when they book with you.
-If your Booking page is only associated with one Event type, your Customers will not need to select an Event type and will bypass this step.
+If your Booking page is only associated with one Event type, your Customers will not need to choose a meeting type and they will bypass this step.

-A Booking page included in Master pages
+Included in Master pages

-When a Customer schedules on a Master page, they either manually select a provider or are automatically assigned using pooled availability.
-In either case, the Customer will be able to schedule with any of the Booking pages included in that Master page.
+When a Customer schedules on a Master page, they either manually select a provider or they are automatically assigned a provider using pooled availability.
+In either case, the Customer will be able to schedule a booking using any of the Booking pages included in that Master page.